RFS-Junior/assist-novice-flutter-cdd/README.md

+Aqui está o README atualizado com as melhorias sugeridas:
 # Research Project: Assisting Novice Developers Learning in Flutter Through Cognitive-Driven Development

 This repository contains the artifacts used in the paper "Assisting Novice Developers Learning in Flutter Through Cognitive-Driven Development" and is organized as described below.
 The aim is to ensure that other researchers can access, understand, and reuse the data and materials contained here.

+## Paper Link
+The full paper "Assisting Novice Developers Learning in Flutter Through Cognitive-Driven Development" can be accessed [here](https://arxiv.org/abs/2408.11209).

+## Study Context
+This study investigates the use of Cognitive-Driven Development (CDD) as an educational tool in a 5-week workshop for novice developers learning Flutter.
+CDD employs Intrinsic Complexity Points (ICPs), a metric of the approach, to manage cognitive load and aims to improve code maintainability.
+In the workshop, participants, who were unfamiliar with both Flutter and CDD, were trained to apply these principles in developing a software management application, demonstrating CDD's effectiveness in an educational setting.

+## Data Provenance
+The data in this repository was gathered during a 5-week workshop with novice developers using Flutter.
+It comprises control spreadsheets, project management data (from Trello), meeting notes, interview transcripts, and summaries.
+All data has been anonymized and was collected with the informed consent of participants.

+## Ethical and Legal Statements
+All participants in this study provided informed consent before the interviews and meetings were recorded.
+Participants' data has been anonymized to safeguard their identities, and the recordings have been carefully edited to include only the topics pertinent to the research.

 ## Folder Structure